jaghaimo/starpocalypse/README.md

 1. Stealing a Nanoforge or Synchrotron instantly sets your reputation to -1 (0).

 The blacklist file `reputationBlacklist.csv` controls which factions will NOT adjust their reputation of the player.
+The list of raid-protected items (special item ids) is present in `raidProtectorItem.csv`.

 ### Submarket changes

 Main module:

-1. Remove all combat ships, weapons, LPCs, and modspecs from open markets if it is not a pirate or luddic path market, and...
+1. Remove all combat ships, weapons, LPCs, and modspecs from open markets if it is not a pirate or Luddic Path market, and...
 1. Add all removed items back to Military Market, if there is one, but...
 1. When the stability is low, some of them will leak back to Black Market.